BYRans/SMARTAnalyze/README.md

 # SmartAnalyze
 Predict drive failures based on SMART infomation.

-#####This project reference papers 《Bayesian approaches to failure prediction for disk drives》.
+#####This project reference the paper 《Bayesian approaches to failure prediction for disk drives》.